 Support Bill S-228

 Welcome!
-Here you will find everything you need for participating in the National Day of Action.
+Here you will find everything you need for the National Day of Action.

-The Survivors Circle for Reproductive Justice is organizing a National Day of Action to Support Bill S-228 on February 24 2026.
+The Survivors Circle for Reproductive Justice organized a National Day of Action to Support Bill S-228 on February 24 2026.

 Bill S-228 is an act to amend the criminal code to include forced and coerced sterilization.